 If exports are able to take place, with customs costs exports of seed potatoes could become more expensive, but this could be offset by currency effects if the pound weakens.
 However, devaluation of sterling would make costs of imports more expensive.

 It's likely that the Scottish market will have a surplus of seed potatoes under these circumstances, which would put pressure on prices.

 Could there be issues for Greg in the next 6 months or so?

 Greg could also find it harder to source casual labour.
-EU citizens already living in the UK will be able to apply to continue living in the UK after 30 June 2021.
+EU citizens already living in the UK will be able to apply to continue living in the UK (deadline of 31 December 2020 if the UK leaves without a deal).
 The Government has also announced a seasonal worker pilot scheme, whereby 2,500 non-EU workers would be able to stay in the UK for up to six months.
 However, this is for the whole agriculture sector and is unlikely to meet the requirements of the industry.